Horizons of Gold

 From Left to Right: Jeff Smith (Music), Dave Thompson (Lyrics), James Kenniv (Music), and Elizabeth Kenniv (Concept, Book, & Lyrics)

-ELIZABETH KENNIV (Playwright, Lyricist) is the founder of Inspiring Arts Productions, a non-profit community theater organization committed to training youth and adults in theater as well as mentoring them as writers of new works.
+ELIZABETH KENNIV (Playwright, Lyricist) is the founder and Artistic Director of Inspiring Arts, a non-profit community theater organization committed to training youth and adults in theater as well as mentoring them as writers of new works.
 With 25 years of experience as a music teacher, choral director, and theater director, Beth has trained and inspired students of all ages in the classroom, concert stage, and theater.

 JAMES KENNIV (Composer) is the owner of Kenniv Music Studios.
 As a skilled piano and percussion teacher, James has written a piano curriculum full of his original piano compositions.
 With a degree in Music Composition and over 25 years of experience in the field, James has composed for choirs and orchestras around the Midwest.